PEACE

 Dear Parents

-With the first half of the term now over, we can all stop and take a breath.
-What an eventful few weeks it’s been: Red Card to Racism day today, Hispanic Day, Black voices Week, and our DT day.
+With the first half of the term almost over, we can all stop and take a breath.
+What an eventful few weeks it’s been: Red Card to Racism day today, Class Assembly, and our DT day.
+It also shows no signs of letting up with Black Voices Week next week, cross country on Wednesday and Hispanic Day also coming up.
 To be fair did I expect anything different?

 We have also been slowly wrapping up our half term topics and have completed work in our Science (forces) RE (Judaism) and history (Victorians) .The children have worked very hard this term and I have seen some fine efforts in their tasks.
 They have enjoyed practical elements including investigations around how to put together a catapult (yes indeed watch the windows) as well as what happens when you throw a toy out the window…attached to a parachute I might add.
-Then the children have really honed their research skills in history and computing by using chrome books and ipads to find key facts about e-safety (computing) and about the Victorian way of life.
+Then the children have really honed their research skills in history and computing by using chrome books and ipads to find key facts about e-safety (computing) and about the Victorian way of life, this was of course shown in their fantastic assembly yesterday.
 They have understood the meaning (and beliefs) behind the worship of our world faith- Judaism- and have used very creative skills in retelling creation stories and myths (like Pandora’s Box).
-All in all a very productive half term!
+All in all a very productive half term, and still with a week to go!

 Red Card to Racism Day